inventree/inventree-docs/docs/report/report.md

 A number of global reporting options are available for customizing InvenTree reports:

+### Enable Reports

+By default, the reporting feature is turned off.
+It must be enabled in the global settings.

 ### Default Page Size

 The built-in InvenTree report templates (and any reports which are derived from the built-in templates) use the *Page Size* option to set the page size of the generated reports.